sulu/sulu-docs/reference/content-types/tag_selection.rst

 .. note::

-    Mostly this content type is not needed as all pages can be tagged over the ``Excerpt and Taxonomies`` tab.
+    This content type is rarely needed because the ``Excerpt and Taxonomies`` allows to assign tags to pages.

 Parameters
 ----------